 Through the support of Global Affairs Canada, Equitas may be able to award a limited number of partial and full bursaries to selected international candidates.
-A full bursary includes tuition fees (including room and board) for the 3-week training program as well as travel expenses.
+A full bursary covers the participation fee (which includes room and board) for the 3-week training program as well as travel expenses.